 Facebook Scam Celebrity Crypto Ads Endnote

-Facebook “Scam Celebrity Crypto Ads” is just another event that has shown the negative side of the social media platforms.
-Clearly, the flaws are deadly and unless it is fixed soon, only bad things can happen for retail investors as they are the ones that are vulnerable.
+Facebook’s “Scam Celebrity Crypto Ads” is just another event that has shown the negative side of social media platforms.
+Clearly, the flaws are deadly and unless it is fixed soon, only bad things can happen for retail investors as they are the vulnerable ones.

 If you were ever misled by Scam Celebrity Crypto Ads, comment below and share your experience.